sanity-io/sanity-template-nextjs-clean/README.md

 To deploy your Sanity Studio, follow these steps:

-1. You'll likely need a different .env.production file for production, so that you can set a different `SANITY_STUDIO_PREVIEW_URL` to match the domain you will deploy your Next.js app to.
-Copy the .env.local.example file to .env.production and set the correct environment variables.
+1. You'll likely need a different .env file for production, so that you can set a different `SANITY_STUDIO_PREVIEW_URL` to match the domain you will deploy your Next.js app to.
+Copy the .env.local file to .env.production and set the correct environment variables.

    ```bash
    cp -i .env.local .env.production